jacopotagliabue/recs-at-resonable-scale/README.md

 * _Snowflake account_: [sign-up for a free trial](https://signup.snowflake.com).
 * _AWS account_: [sign-up for a free AWS account](https://aws.amazon.com/free/).
-* _Metaflow on AWS_: [follow the setup guide](https://docs.metaflow.org/metaflow-on-aws) - _in theory_ the pipeline should work also with a local setup (i.e. no additional setup after installing the `requirements`), if you don't need cloud computing / versioning etc. _However_, we strongly recommend a fully [AWS-compatible setup](https://docs.metaflow.org/metaflow-on-aws);
+* _Metaflow on AWS_: [follow the setup guide](https://docs.metaflow.org/metaflow-on-aws) - _in theory_ the pipeline should work also with a local setup (i.e. no additional work after installing the `requirements`), if you don't need cloud computing. _However_, we strongly recommend a fully [AWS-compatible setup](https://docs.metaflow.org/metaflow-on-aws);
 * _dbt core setup_: on top of installing the package in `requirements.txt`, you need to properly configure your [dbt_profile](https://docs.getdbt.com/dbt-cli/configure-your-profile).

 _Adding experiment tracking_